MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/universal-application-platform-guide.md

 ## Extension SDKs expose the unique capabilities of specific device types

-If you target the universal APIs, your app can run on all devices that run Windows 10.
-But if you want your UWP app to take advantage of device specific APIs, you can.
+If you target the universal APIs, then your app can run on all devices that run Windows 10.
+But if you want your UWP app to take advantage of device-specific APIs, then you can do that, too.

 Extension SDKs let you call specialized APIs for different devices.
 For example, if your UWP app targets an IoT device, you can add the IoT extension SDK to your project to target features specific to IoT devices.
-For more information about adding extension SDKs, see the **Extension SDKs** section in [Device families overview](/uwp/extension-sdks/device-families-overview#extension-sdks).
+For more information about adding extension SDKs, see the **Extension SDKs** section in [Programming with extension SDKs](/uwp/extension-sdks/device-families-overvieww#extension-sdks).

 You can write your app so that you expect it to run only on a particular type of device, and then limit its distribution from the Microsoft Store to just that type of device.
 Or, you can conditionally test for the presence of an API at runtime and adapt your app's behavior accordingly.
-For more information, see the **Writing Code** section in [Device families overview](/uwp/extension-sdks/device-families-overview#writing-code).<br>
+For more information, see the **Writing code** section in [Programming with extension SDKs](/uwp/extension-sdks/device-families-overview#writing-code).<br>

 The following video provides a brief overview of device families and adaptive coding:
 <iframe src="https://channel9.msdn.com/Blogs/One-Dev-Minute/Introduction-to-UWP-and-Device-Families/player" width="640" height="360" allowFullScreen frameBorder="0"></iframe>